sharkdp/bat/README.md

 the vertical size of the terminal.
 This is convenient for small files because you do not have to press `q` to quit the pager.

-The `-K` option instructs `less` to exit immediately when an interrupt character is received.
+The `-K` option instructs `less` to exit immediately when an interrupt signal is received.
-This is useful to ensure that `less` quits together with `bat` on interrupt characters.
+This is useful to ensure that `less` quits together with `bat` on SIGINT.

 The `-X` option is needed to fix a bug with the `--quit-if-one-screen` feature in versions of `less` older than version 530.
 Unfortunately, it also breaks mouse-wheel support in `less`.